TsLu1s/TSForecasting/README.md

 ## 2. TSForecasting - Extra Auxiliar Functions

-The `engin_date` function converts and transforms columns of Datetime type into additional columns (Year, Day of the  Year, Season, Month, Day of the month, Day of the week, Weekend, Hour, Minute) which will be added by association to the input dataset and subsequently deletes the original column if variable Drop=True.
+The `engin_date` function converts and transforms columns of Datetime type into additional columns (Year, Day of the  Year, Season, Month, Day of the month, Day of the week, Weekend, Hour, Minute) which will be added by association to the input dataset and subsequently deletes the original column if parameter `drop`=True.

 The `multivariable_lag` function creats all the past lags automatically (in accordance to `range_lags` parameter) and adds each column into the input DataFrame.